vedatkurtay/VAT-ValidatorForEU/README.md

-This app For EU customers, checking VAT number with SoapClint.
+This app For EU customers, checking VAT number with SoapClient.